Earshot (Buffy the Vampire Slayer)

 "Earshot" is the eighteenth episode of the third season of the television show Buffy the Vampire Slayer.
-It was written by Jane Espenson, directed by Regis Kimble, and first broadcast, out of sequence, on September 21, 1999.
+It was written by Jane Espenson, directed by Regis Kimble, and first broadcast, out of sequence, on September 21, 1999 on The WB.
 The originally scheduled broadcast was postponed following the Columbine High School massacre on April 20, 1999.
+Buffy goes slowly mad with a case of telepathy, while the Scooby Gang must solve the mystery of who might kill the students of Sunnydale High.